lendamico/ld-hylia/src/posts/2016-06-02-democratizing-design-with-the-design-studio-method.md

 It takes a village to make a great digital product.
 Here's how we do it at [Arcweb Technologies](http://arcweb.co).

-<p class="notice-info">This post is an adaptation of <a href="/speaking/2015-11-18/tech2gether/">the talk I gave at Tech2Gether</a> in November of 2015.
-You can read what Technical.ly said about it <a href="http://technical.ly/delaware/2015/11/20/heres-firms-consider-democratizing-design-process/">here.</a></p>
+(Note: This post is an adaptation of [the talk I gave at Tech2Gether](/speaking/2015-11-18/tech2gether/) in November of 2015.
+You can read what Technical.ly said about it [here](http://technical.ly/delaware/2015/11/20/heres-firms-consider-democratizing-design-process/))

 You've all heard the phrase “[Software is eating the world,](http://www.forbes.com/sites/stevedenning/2014/04/11/why-software-is-eating-the-world/#240ccbb33b24)” right?
 I find that a weird way to look at things, but it's still an interesting point.
 Everywhere you look, there's a new previously dumb device adding software to stay competitive.
 There's even a [connected egg tray](http://www.amazon.com/Quirky-Minder-Wink-Enabled-Smart/dp/B00GN92KQ4) that sits in your fridge now and tells your smartphone when your eggs might go bad.
 What a time to be alive, right?